Beijzum/beijzum.github.io/docs/index.md

 !!! failure

     Explains what actions or errors may crash the program.
 The issue must be resolved before continuing with the document.

+## Next Steps

+Once you have read all the information on this page, please proceed to _Setting Up Your Project_.